Krisell/laravel-translation-json-cache/README.md

 # Laravel Translation Json Cache

-When using the `.json`option for translations, the json-file is read and parsed for every request.
-This package caches the parsed data as a php-file after the first request, making all subsequent reqeusts faster since no parsing has to be done and the opcache can be used.
+When using the `.json` option for translations, the json-file is read and parsed for every request.
+This package provides an artisan command to cache the parsed data as a php-file, pretty much the same was as routes and configs can be cached.
+This gives a performance boost since no JSON-parsing has to be done and the opcache can be used.
 The actual performance boost depends on the size of the translation file and the filesystem, see below.

 ## Installation
 ```bash